steveazzolin/gnn_logic_global_expl/README.md

 # Global Explainability of GNNs via Logic Combination of Learned Concepts

-This repo is the official implementation of [GLGExplainer](https://arxiv.org/abs/2210.07147) presented at ICLR2023.
+This repo is the official implementation of [GLGExplainer](https://arxiv.org/abs/2210.07147) accepted at ICLR2023.

+To cite our work:

 ```